Allergy and intolerance: Guidance for businesses

 Additionally, there are a number of other resources available that provide advice on food allergy, including Safer food, better business (SFBB) and a number commercial guidance notes produced, for example, by the British Retail Consortium and the Food and Drink Federation.

 At the end of 2014, new legislation (the EU Food Information for Consumers Regulation 1169/2011) will be introduced that will require food businesses to provide allergy information on food sold unpackaged, in for example catering outlets, deli counters, bakeries and sandwich bars.
 There will also be changes to existing legislation on labelling allergenic ingredients in prepacked foods.
 Guidance is being developed to help businesses meet these new requirements and this page will be updated as this progresses.
 More information about the new European legislation can be found on the European Commission website at the link provided.

-The public consultation on the new legislation was held from November 2012 – January 2013 and views were sought from interested parties on how this will affect them.
-For further information on the outcome of the consultation, visit the Defra website via the link on the right hand side of this page.
+The public consultation on the new legislation was held from November 2012 - January 2013 and views were sought from interested parties on how this will affect them.
+Information on the outcome of the consultation is on GOV.UK.

 Food allergy training online

 An interactive food allergy training tool can be found at food.gov.uk/allergy-training.

 It highlights steps that should be followed to make sure good practice is used in the manufacture and production of food.
 It also offers practical advice to local authority food law enforcement officers (both food hygiene and food standards) and anyone wanting to learn more about food allergy, such as managers and staff in the manufacturing and catering industries.

 Guidance on food allergen labelling for pre-packed foods to help manufacturers, retailers, caterers and enforcement authorities ensure consistent and transparent labelling.